Structures of G(2) type and nonintegrable distributions in characteristic p: Introduction

-The exceptional (non-serial) simple finite dimensional Lie algebras, although of considerable interest lately on account of various applications (\cite{AW, B, CJ, FG}) are far less understood than, say, $\fsl(n)$, cf. \cite{A, B}.
-Who, experts including, can nowadays lucidly explain what is $\fg(2)$\footnote{We denote the exceptional Lie algebras in the same way as the serial ones, like $\fsl(n)$; we thus avoid confusing $\fg(2)$ with the second component $\fg_2$ of a $\Zee$-graded Lie algebra $\fg$.} or $\ff(4)$ or $\fe(6)-\fe(8)$?!
-Definitions in terms of octonions, although beautiful (\cite{BE}), do not really help to understand these algebras.
+\sssec{Over $\Cee$} The exceptional (nonserial) simple finite dimensional Lie algebras, although of considerable interest lately on account of various applications (\cite{AW, B, CJ, FG}) are far less understood than, say, $\fsl(n)$, cf. \cite{A, B}.
+Who, experts in representation theory including, can nowadays lucidly explain what is\footnote{We denote the exceptional Lie algebras in the same way as the serial ones, like $\fsl(n)$; we thus avoid confusing $\fg(2)$ with the second component $\fg_2$ of a $\Zee$-graded Lie algebra $\fg=\oplus \fg_i$.
+We follow Bourbaki's convention to denote Lie or algebraic groups by Latin characters starting with a capital letter using same but small characters in Fraktur font for their Lie algebras.
+In characteristic $p>0$, it is customary to use Latin capitals for Lie algebras as well.} $\fg(2)$ or $\ff(4)$ or $\fe(6)-\fe(8)$?!
+Definitions in terms of octonions, although beautiful (\cite{BE}), is one way to understand these algebras.
 Descriptions in terms of defining relations (as in \cite{GL1}) are satisfactory for computers, not humans.
+Here we offer one more way to interpret certain simple Lie algebras and their ``relatives" such as their central extensions and algebras of derivations.

-Together with \cite{Sh2}, this paper gives some applications of Shchepochkina's general algorithm \cite{Shch} describing Lie algebras and Lie superalgebras in terms of nonintegrable distributions they preserve.
-Berezin who taught all three of us, liked to read classics and advised his students to.
+Together with \cite{Shch}, this paper gives some applications of Shchepochkina's general algorithm \cite{Shch} describing Lie algebras and Lie superalgebras in terms of nonintegrable distributions they preserve.
+Berezin who taught all three of us, liked to read classics and advised his students to follow his example.

 We return to Cartan's first, now practically forgotten, description of Lie algebras, not necessarily simple or exceptional ones, in terms of nonintegrable distributions they preserve; we intend to apply it to ever wider range and begin with $\fo(7)$, $\fsp(4)$ and $\fsp(10)$.

-Turning to simple Lie algebras over algebraically closed fields $\Kee$ of characteristic $p>0$ we encounter more {\it seemingly} \lq\lq strange\rq\rq exa\-mples.
-In \cite{S}, Strade listed all simple finite dimensional Lie algebras over $\Kee$ for $p>3$ and selected examples for $p=3$.
-We mainly use notations from \cite{S} except for Skryabin algebras $Y$ with appropriate adjectives: we think that Skryabin's own notation $Y$ with its inherent implicit question mark is more appropriate.
-For various cases of classification of simple finite dimensional Lie algebras for $p=3$ due to Kuznetzov, see \cite{Ku}; for further references, see \cite{Sk}, \cite{Sh14}, \cite{Y}, \cite{LSh}.
-Deformations and the case of $p=2$ are mentioned in passing, they will be studied elsewhere.
+\sssec{Over fields $\Kee$} We encounter more of \textit{seemingly} ``strange\rq\rq exa\-mples.
+In \cite{S}, Strade listed all simple finite dimensional Lie algebras over $\Kee$ for $p>3$ and examples for $p=3$ known to him.
+We mainly use notation from \cite{S} except for Skryabin algebras which we endow with adjectives.
+We find Skryabin's own notation $Y$ with its inherent implicit question mark most appropriate for ``mysterious" algebras; we only converted Latin $Y$ to Fraktur font $\fy$: in our notation we follow Bourbaki leaving capital Latin letters for Lie and algebraic groups.